Slowblitz/BidsValidatorA/README.md

 ---
  ## Support

-Reach out to me at one of the following places!
+Reach out to me at one :

 - Mail at <a href="jeremy.garcia@univ-amu.fr">jeremy.garcia@univ-amu.fr</a>